wimanwifi/nginx-buildpack/readme.md

   git commit -m "Added Procfile, Gemfile & buildpacks"
   ```

-7. Start tailing the logs in a separate terminal and deploy the app:
+7. Start tailing the logs in a separate terminal and deploy the app, then immediately scale to a performance L dyno:

   ```
   heroku logs --tail